shelbymscott/COVIDandCrime/README.md

 This file is used to determine whether Baton  Rouge data shows significant differences across years and time periods, mostly focused on the social restrictions implemented in response to COVID-19.
 The data files (included in the repository) are imported and parsed based on different time periods.
 Comparisons are then made for a variety of different time periods and years using t-tests.
 Finally, there is the ability to make scatter plots based on the results.

 #### Chicago_Crime_2020_Analysis.csv
+The Chicago crime datasets come from the [Chicago City Data Portal](https://data.cityofchicago.org/), which provides a number of different datasets for varied time periods and topics.
+Particularly, we pull from the [Crimes - 2001 to Present](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-Present/ijzp-q8t2) and isolate the first three months of 2020 as our study period.
+The number of each crime type on each day was counted.
+Some crime types were excluded from the analysis included in the publication, but are available for further exploration.
+Included in this dataset is only the date and the number of each crime type on said date.
+There is far more information available in the initial dataset that can be downloaded and tested.

 #### Chicago_Crime_201x_Analysis.csv